th7mo/th7mo.com/ssh-key.md

 > Make the `Host` name the same has the `HostName`.
 > When those are the same there is no need to update any existing remotes because the URL stays the same.

+When using multiple Git identities, also follow the section [Git | Multiple Git identities](/git.md#multiple-git-identities).

 ### Update the existing remotes

 When the `Host` name has the same name as the `HostName`, this section can be skipped.